 Kao Tom is boiled rice that cooks until part of the rice is soft but not broken down completely.
 These soup-like dishes require an extended amount of time to boil the ingredient until soft.

 Each region has various versions with countless flavors, spices, and ingredients.

 Chicken rice soup flavor profiles

-The flavor profiles of this soup tend to be on the milder side since this popular Asian rice soup can be garnished with a few toppings to personalize the taste.
-If you ordered this Thai rice soup while in Thailand, you will receive an accompanied group of garnishes like fried garlic, pickled Thai chili peppers, dried chili pepper flakes, cilantro/culantro, green onions, fish sauce, Thai white peppercorn and granulated sugar.
+The flavor profiles of this soup tend to be milder since this popular Asian rice soup can be garnished with a few toppings to personalize the taste.
+If you ordered this Thai rice soup while in Thailand, you will receive a group of garnishes like fried garlic, pickled Thai chili peppers, dried chili pepper flakes, cilantro/culantro, green onions, fish sauce, Thai white peppercorn, and granulated sugar.